 Students must complete a minimum of 45 credits as shown below:

 Courses.
 Students must complete a minimum of 16 credits of course work.
-A minimum of 8 credits must be chosen from Topic Areas C08 (Developments in Software Engineering) and C09 (Software Engineering).
-Any remaining credits may be chosen from any of the Topic Areas C01 through C09 and C12 (Cognate Disciplines).
+A minimum of 8 credits must be chosen from Topic Areas C08 (Developments in Software Engineering) and C09 (Software Development).
+Any remaining credits may be chosen from any of the Topic Areas C01 through C09 and C12 (Software Development Processes and Management).
 A maximum of 4 credits can be chosen from computer science courses at the 6000 level marked with (*).
 The student’s study program must be approved by the supervisor(s) and either the Graduate Program Director or the Department Chair.

 Graduate students of computer science and software engineering may apply for positions as teaching assistants within the department.
 All candidates must have good language skills.
 Learn more about Teaching Assistantships.